Smart Impact app

 Changes

-The CHANGE_ID column identifies the transport or ChaRM request that includes the impacting object.
-This column is set to Objects if the changing object was specified in a list of objects.
+The transport or ChaRM change request that includes the impacting object This column has the value Objects if you specified a list of objects.

-If a Comparison system has been specified and the Compare ABAP? switch has been set, the CHANGE_STATE column lists the comparison status for the object on the Analysis and Comparison systems specified in the Smart Impact app’s Pipeline.
-Click a hyperlink in the CHANGE_NAME column to display comparison details for the selected object.
+If you specified a Comparison system and set the Compare ABAP? switch, this column lists the comparison status for the object on the Analysis and Comparison systems specified in your Pipeline.
+Select a hyperlink in this column to display comparison details for the selected object.

 Help